 Usually, when decluttering, I would take all my old things that were still in good condition to a car boot sale.
 I love car boot sales and its a great way to make extra money.
 But I realised If I did that I would probably have the bags lying around for a while, still decluttering space and could be in danger of letting it be something ‘ill get round to soon’.

 We need to let things flow in and out of our life more easily and without guilt.
 Not everything has to be centred around financial gain.
 So I took my 8 bags of clutter to a charity shop and got rid of them in one fell swoop.
-Walking home into the clear space after made me feel amazing.
-My mind felt instantly clear and my space was so clutter free I actually had a little happy dance in my kitchen.
+Walking home into a clear space after made me feel amazing.
+My mind felt instantly clear and my space was so clutter-free I actually had a little happy dance in my kitchen.